wallarm/product-documentation/docs/latest/quickstart/attack-prevention-best-practices.md

 ## Block multi-attack perpetrators

 When Wallarm is in blocking mode, it automatically blocks all requests with malicious payloads, letting only legitimate requests through.
-If multiple malicious activities from one IP address are detected in a short time (often referred to as multi-attack perpetrators), consider [blocking the attacker entirely using a specific trigger](../user-guides/triggers/trigger-examples.md#denylist-ip-if-4-or-more-malicious-payloads-are-detected-in-1-hour) that places them on the denylist.
+If multiple malicious activities from one IP address are detected in a short time (often referred to as multi-attack perpetrators), consider [blocking the attacker entirely using a specific trigger](../user-guides/triggers/trigger-examples.md#denylist-ip-if-4-or-more-malicious-payloads-are-detected-in-1-hour) that automatically places them on the denylist.

 ## Enable brute-force mitigation